RickStrahl/Westwind.Globalization/Readme.md

 > Unzip the contents of the Zip file into your project folder root, which creates the `./wwwroot/LocalizationAdmin` Web folder and adds related resources to `./Properties`.

 #### To Install on .NET Framework
-Please read the Installation Section below or watch the [Getting Started Video](https://youtu.be/ABR7ISppB1k), which describes how to install the packages, configure the project, import existing re
+Please read the Installation Section below or watch the [Getting Started Video](https://youtu.be/ABR7ISppB1k), which describes how to install the packages, configure the project, import existing resources.

 ```
 PM> Install-Package Westwind.Globalization.Web.Starter